daos-stack/daos/docs/admin/pool_operations.md

 The pool target exclude command accepts 4 parameters:

-* The label or UUID of the pool that the targets will be reintegrated into.
+* The label or UUID of the pool that the targets will be excluded.
 * The engine rank(s) of the target(s) to be excluded.
 This can be a single integer or a list of comma-separated ranges e.g. "1" or "1-9,10,12-19".
 * The target indices of the targets to be excluded from each specified engine rank (optional).